LETA / LEPA Policies

-LETAL/LEPA will only provide vegetarian food.
-Food prepared at LETAL/LEPA kitchen may contain dairy, gluten and nuts LETA will provide information that the food may contain allergens such as dairy, gluten and peanuts and other nuts.
-LETAL/LEPA will implement food safety procedures and ensure that from food selection to distribution of food is done under supervision.
-LETAL/LEPA will ensure that unauthorised access to food with malign intent is not permissible at any time.
-LETAL/LEPA will ensure that the food is prepared from fresh ingredient under strict hygienic conditions and served within 2 -3 hours of preparation.
+LETA/LEPA will ensure that the food is prepared from fresh ingredients under strict hygienic conditions and served within 2 -3 hours of preparation.
 Any food leftovers are appropriately stored for short duration only in a fridge or freezer, as required.
-Some LETAL/LEPA events may be catered by an external caterer.
-LETA food procurement procedure will require to ensure that the caterer is reputable, has a valid licence and meets the required Food Standards ANZ.
-Volunteers preparing and serving food must complete a Food Training Course.
+Some LETA/LEPA events may be catered by an external caterer.
+LETA food procurement procedure will require organisers to ensure that the caterer is reputable, has a valid licence and meets the required Food Standards ANZ.
+Volunteers preparing and serving food must complete a provided Food Training Course.

 Food Preparation Questionnaire